 Innovation is key to helping the public sector to digitise and automate people-intensive operations to meet rising demand and to reduce costs.
-With a particular focus around automation, data and devices, NorthStar is driving a pipeline of new products such as Aurum, an AI-based analytics solution for the health sector which completed the equivalent of 13 years of analysis in 24 hours in a pilot with 6 NHS Trusts, finding £40 million of potential savings.
+With a particular focus around automation, data and devices, NorthStar is driving a pipeline of new products and is helping promote and decode advanced technologies such as artificial intelligence (AI), machine learning (ML), and augmented and virtual reality (ARVR).
+Since launching Aurum in 2020, an AI-based analytics solution for the health sector, NorthStar have two further products in development which will support the Housing and Transport market and NHS and care homes, respectively.